codecygen/031_cookies-sessions_Level5/README.md

 Level 5 - Database Security - Cookies and Sessions - Code Example
 ===

+Sessions cover storing client's information in server side about visiting a website.
+Cookies cover storing client's information on client side about a website.
+In general, heavy lifting is done on the Sessions file so larger files and info is stored in server side.

+Session and cookie files are used for authentication and authorization of a user.
+Authentication is a process of verifying client's legitimacy.
+Authorization is a process of verifying what kind of specific page, data, info a user is able to access.

+In this module, authentication and authorization topics covered in order to protect user specific data from outside world.

+For creating session files, express-session middleware used.
+For authentication, passport is used.

+Express is a framework for NodeJS, however express-session is a middlewawre for Express framework.
+A middleware strategy is built by someone on top of a framework.
+It is kind of community modding for gaming.

 For more information, refer to "031_cookies-sessions_Level5".

 NPM Package(s) Used: